 The Megaphone Prize

 One winner will receive $1,000 and 20 author copies.
 At Radix Media, we pride ourselves on the production of superior quality, purposefully designed books.
-Our in-house designers will conceptualize the book cover, which will be letterpress printed on quality cover stock.

 ABOUT THE GUEST JUDGE

 Hanif Abdurraqib is a writer from the east side of Columbus, Ohio.

 The Megaphone Prize is open to writers of color writing in the English language who have not published a full-length book in the genre they’re submitting in.
 We are looking for work that believes the personal is political, that comes from a place of deep interrogation and critique of one’s self and society at large, that is rebellious at heart, and that seeks to question the status quo.
 At a time when there is a deep reckoning with political thought in the literary community, we want to identify and highlight emerging writers who are at work on collections they deem urgent and essential.

 For the debut iteration of the prize in 2020, we opened submissions to chapbook-length poetry collections from poets of color—and published There Is Still Singing in the Afterlife by JinJin Xu and BINT by Ghinwa Jawhari, which were chosen by guest judge poet Aria Aber.
 Last year, we opened submissions to short story collections.
 Guest Judge Deesha Philyaw picked Is This How You Eat a Watermelon? by Zein El-Amine, which is due to arrive November 08, 2022.

 This year, we are inviting writers to submit book-length personal essay collections.
 We are looking for creative essays and not polemic or academic manuscripts.
 However, the personal essay can certainly incorporate criticism or study so long as it’s imperative to the narrative.